nhsbsa-data-analytics/hrtR/README.md

 # License

-The `Prescribing-for-Diabetes` RAP, including associated documentation, is released under the MIT license.
+The `hrtR` package, including associated documentation, is released under the MIT license.
 Details can be found in the `LICENSE` file.